Kong/kongponents/docs/components/modal.md

 - `cancelButtonAppearance` - Change the [appearance](/components/button.html#props) of the cancel

 ## Slots
-There are 5 designated slots you can use to display content in the modal.
+There are 4 designated slots you can use to display content in the modal.

 - `header-content`
-- `help` - Light text between title and content.
 - `body-content`
 - `footer-content` - Contains cancel & action buttons by default.
 - `action-buttons` - Contains action buttons which are right-aligned.
 This slot will not exist if using `footer-content` slot.